Expert Rangers and Trackers

 - SKS – Birding;

 Juan and erstwhile Head Tracker, Wilson Masiya have created an ethos that permeates through Royal Malewane, sharing their passion for the African bush and ensuring that all the rangers and trackers strive towards the same goal – to be the best guiding team in Africa.
+Royal Malewane is proud to have two of only seven living Master Trackers, only three of which work in the Greater Kruger National Park.

 All the game rangers at Royal Malewane hold the highest FGASA qualifications as well as advanced rifle handling certificates.
 These qualifications ensure guests an exceptional game experience – not only while on game drive, but also on foot.